ElderMael/patternsfordeliveringmicroservices/manuscript/03-Digital_Platforms.md

 > one data structure than to have 10 functions operate on 10 data
 > structures.
 As a result the pyramid must stand unchanged for a
 > millenium; the organism must evolve or perish".
+>
+> Structure and Interpretation of Computer Programs

 If you do not make change easy, the stagnation will become ossification and the microservices will start to rot and crumble.
 But the price of